A3sal0n/FalconGate/README.md

 - Report details of all new devices connected to your network
 - Block ads based on open source lists
 - Monitor a custom list of personal or family accounts used in online services for public reports of hacking
-- Encrypts all your home DNS traffic to protect all your devices against DNS spoofing and stop your ISP from spying on your DNS requests (see https://dnscrypt.org/)
+- Encrypt all your home DNS traffic to protect all your devices against DNS spoofing and stop your ISP from spying on your DNS requests (see https://dnscrypt.org/)
+- Discover and report open ports on your home devices

 ## Getting Started